ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 1. Your GM **frames the contest**.
 2. You choose a **tactic**, and figure your PC's **target number** (**TN**) using the **score** of your **ability**, plus or minus **modifiers** the GM may give you.
 3. The GM determines the **resistance**.
 If two PCs contend, your opponent figures their **TN** as described in step 2.
-4. The PCs to choose their opponents in order of their **TN** where it makes sense.
+4. The PCs choose their opponents in order of their **TN** where it makes sense.
 Otherwise your GM will allocate opponents to you dependent on what makes narrative sense.
 5. Establish an order of the paired **contests**.
 There is no significant advantage to going first, but use your group's **TN**s from highest to lowest if no other option presents itself.
 6. For each pairing your GM carries out one **round**.
 Then they repeat by carrying out more **rounds** in order, as necessary.
 The **group scored contest** ends as soon as there are no active participants on one side of the conflict.
 The side with one or more participants left standing wins.
     1. A **group scored contest** unfolds as a series of **simple contests**.
-At the end of each **simple contest**, the winner scores a number of **resolution points (RPs)** to their tally, which varies between 1 and 5, depending on the result.
+At the end of each **simple contest**, the winner scores a number of **resolution points (RPs)** to their tally, which varies between 1 and 4, depending on the result.
 Tied results leave the score unchanged.
     2. Your GM decides which opponent in a pair has the initiative and describes what they are trying to do to achieve the **prize**, the 'aggressor'.
 The 'defender' describes how they counter the aggressor's attempt to seize the **prize**.
 If it is not obvious from the unfolding narrative, your GM should choose your PC as a the 'aggressor'.
     3. Conduct a **simple contest** as normal, but once the **outcome** has been determined, it becomes a number of **resolution points** scored by the winning side.
     4. The number of **resolution points** the winner garners at the end of each **round** depends on the difference between their **results**, (see §5.1.2).